ygame11092017/ykit-wiki/server/HowToCreateSignature.md

 ### 2.3.
 API get list payment
 Method: HTTP GET
 Params:
-app_id: The id of your application is issued by XCT, use this parameter to classify android and ios
+app_id: The id of your application, use this parameter to classify android and ios
 xct_id: id of xct account
 char_id: id of character in game.
 Get from the previous step
 server_id: id of server game